Digicomlab/digicomlab.github.io/content/en/about/_index.md

 description: ""
 ---

-The Digicomlab is managed by its daily management team consisting of the lab's co-directors [Dr. Joanna Strycharz](https://www.uva.nl/en/profile/s/t/j.strycharz/j.strycharz.html) and [Dr. A. Marthe Möller](https://www.uva.nl/en/profile/m/o/a.m.moller/a.m.moller.html), and [Dr. Justin Chun-ting Ho](https://www.uva.nl/en/profile/h/o/j.c.ho/j.c.ho.html) who works as a postdoctoral researcher at the lab.
-The team is helped by the lab's Advisory Board, consisting of four members each representing one of the main research domains within communication science at the University of Amsterdam.
+The Digicomlab is managed by its daily management team consisting of the lab's co-directors [Dr. Joanna Strycharz](https://www.uva.nl/en/profile/s/t/j.strycharz/j.strycharz.html) and [Dr. A. Marthe Möller](https://www.uva.nl/en/profile/m/o/a.m.moller/a.m.moller.html).
+They are helped by the lab's Advisory Board, consisting of four members each representing one of the main research domains within communication science at the University of Amsterdam.